Disposal of electronic waste at UOW

 Shoalhaven City Council

-If you would like more information on Electronic Waste Disposal at UOW please contact the Environmental and Sustainability Initiatves Unit.
-Or if your query is technical please contact ITS Desktop support or your local IT staff.
+If you would like more information on Electronic Waste Disposal at UOW, please contact the Environment Unit.